sogaiu/janet-subprocess-notes/doc/os_execute.md

 * :d - Don't try and terminate the process on garbage collection (allow spawning zombies).

-> may be better not to mention that core/stream values can work in
-> limited circumstances.  just don't mention them?

 `env` is a table or struct mapping environment variables to values.
 It can also contain the keys :in, :out, and :err, which allow redirecting stdio in the subprocess.
-The values associated with these keys should be core/file or core/stream values.
-For better results, close these values explicitly.
+The values associated with these keys should be core/file values.
+For better results, close these values explicitly, but after the subprocess has completed.

 Returns the exit code of the program.